 The church is led by the Board of Elders whose members, including the pastor, serve as spiritual leaders.
 The Boards of Deacons and Deaconesses assist in shepherding and ministering to the flock.
 The Christian Education Board oversees Sunday School, youth groups and Vacation Bible School.
 Other committees include Buildings and Grounds, Stewardship, Missions, Hospitality, Fellowship, and the Worship Committee.
 The business of the church is conducted at quarterly and annual meetings by voting members.

 Sunday morning worship services are intimate and informal and feature a variety of musical styles from traditional hymns to contemporary praises.
 Special music is frequently offered by member musicians, vocalists and a children’s choir.
 People’s attire in church ranges from jeans to more dressy.

-Boothbay Baptist Church is a missions-minded body which not only supports dozens of full-time missionaries but also sends out teams on short-term mission trips to Uganda, East Africa where they minister to a needy village.
+Boothbay Baptist Church is a missions-minded body which not only supports a dozen full-time missionaries but also has sent out teams on short-term mission trips to Uganda, East Africa where they minister to a needy village.
 Several teams have traveled to Uganda over the last many years to build homes for widows and orphans, build schools, take medical supplies and treat hundreds of sick villagers.
 Individual church members with a heart for mission work have traveled on their own to Russia, Korea, China, Japan, Peru, and other countries.
 And many members are involved in local ministries in Maine prisons, soup kitchens and the Boothbay Region Food Pantry.
 A missions conference is held annually at the church in early spring.